syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

     Emacs-Lisp files in that directory.
 With prefix arg, recursively search files in subdirectories.

-  C-S in Dired (el-search-dired-marked-files)
+  C-S, M-s e s in Dired (el-search-dired-marked-files)
     Like above but uses the marked files and directories.

-  C-O (el-search-occur)
+  C-S, M-s e s in Ibuffer (el-search-ibuffer-marked-buffers)
+    Search marked buffers in *Ibuffer*.

+  C-O, M-s e o (el-search-occur)
     Pop up an occur buffer for the current search.

-  C-O (from a search pattern prompt)
+  C-O or M-RET (from a search pattern prompt)
     Execute this search command as occur.

-  C-N (el-search-continue-in-next-buffer)
+  C-N, M-s e n (el-search-continue-in-next-buffer)
     Skip over current buffer or file.

-  C-D (el-search-skip-directory)
+  C-D, M-s e d (el-search-skip-directory)
     Prompt for a directory name and skip all subsequent files located under this directory.

+  C-A, M-s e a (el-search-from-beginning)
-  C-A (el-search-from-beginning) Go back to the first match in this
-    buffer or (with prefix arg) completely restart the current search from the first file or buffer.
+    Go back to the first match in this buffer or (with prefix arg) completely restart the current search from the first file or buffer.

-  C-J (el-search-jump-to-search-head)
+  C-J, M-s e j (el-search-jump-to-search-head)
     Resume the last search from the position of the last visited match, or (with prefix arg) prompt for an old search to resume.

-  C-H (el-search-this-sexp)
+  C-H, M-s e h (el-search-this-sexp)
     Grab the symbol or sexp under point and initiate an el-search for other occurrences.

-These bindings may not work in a console (if you have a good idea for nice alternative bindings please mail me).

 The setup you'll need for your init file is trivial: just define the key bindings you want to use (all important commands are autoloaded) and you are done.
-You can either just copy (el-search-install-shift-bindings) to your init file to use the above bindings or use its definition as a template for your own key binding definitions.

 Usage